Website Design & Development

 I provide support during regular business hours.
 You can always reach me by email.
 I reply within one to two business days.
 On weekends, holidays, or during scheduled time away, responses are addressed on the next business day or as soon as I’m available.
 I do not offer 24/7 emergency support.
 I monitor uptime and work with reliable hosting partners, so issues are rare and handled during business hours.
 If your organization needs a direct support channel with the hosting provider, we can discuss managed hosting options.

 Yes.
-Regular platform updates, broken link scans, security checks, uptime monitoring, backups, and quick fixes to keep your site healthy and secure.
+Regular platform updates, broken link scans, security checks, uptime monitoring, backups, and quick fixes keep your site healthy and secure.

 Privacy & Security